-Spanish residents with UK state pensions or occupational pension income are taxable in Spain and not in the UK, under the terms of the UK-Spain Double Taxation Treaty.
-However, UK Government service pensions (e.g. civil service, local authority, fire service, police and most teachers) remain liable only to UK tax and are therefore not taxable in Spain.
+Spanish residents with UK state pensions or occupational pension income are taxable in Spain and not in the UK, under the UK-Spain Double Taxation Treaty.
+However, UK Government service pensions (e.g. civil service, local authority, fire service, police, and most teachers) remain liable only to UK tax and are therefore not taxable in Spain.

-There is a distinction between pensions which are Defined Benefit (DB) and those which are annuity based.
-Annuity based pensions attract considerable tax advantages for those who qualify.
+There is a distinction between pensions that are Defined Benefit (DB) and annuity-based.
+Annuity-based pensions attract considerable tax advantages for those who qualify.
 Contributions from employers to personal pensions may not benefit in their entirety from the annuity allowance.

 Lump sum distributions